TekWar: Premise

 The 22nd century universe is centered on "Tek"—an illegal, addictive, mind-altering digital drug in the form of a microchip.
 The drug creates a simulated reality (and in the films and TV series taps into "the matrix" hyperspace).
 In the later novels, a new version called "SuperTek" has improved efficiency, is less likely to cause brain damage in users, and features a shared reality, similar to the TV version's "matrix".
 The protagonist, Jake Cardigan, is a former police officer framed for dealing the drug four years prior to the start of the first novel.
-Having been sentenced to 15 years' cryo-imprisonment, his release is brought forward by Walt Bascom, the head of private investigation agency Cosmos, who has uncovered the framed charges and exonerates him.
+Having been sentenced to 15 years' cryo-imprisonment, Cardigan's parole and release are arranged by Walt Bascom, the head of private investigation firm Cosmos, who uncovered the frame-up, thereby proving Cardigan's innocence.
 In return Bascom wishes to employ him as an expert in a series of Tek-related crimes, mostly in Greater Los Angeles, referred to as "GLA".
 In the first few novels Cardigan is portrayed as a recovering Tek-user with several lapses, but this aspect diminishes as the novels progress - in the first book Gomez comments that 70% of users relapse, while it is implied in later novels that to break the addiction for even a light user is impossible.

-Partnered with the good-natured and charismatic Mexican Sid Gomez, the two make up a good cop/bad cop partnership with Cardigan's past continually being brought up as a foil for his new career - most honest people he meets distrust him, and most dishonest people attempt to kill him for perceived slights in the drug trade.
-However, the two prove an effective team and stay a core duo throughout the series, with input from a comprehensive list of informants, employees of both Cosmos, other detective agencies and Cardigan's son Dan and his girlfriend Molly - both of whom are enrolled in the GLA police academy and as such have access through their own informant to police files.
+Partnered with Sid Gomez, the two form a good cop, bad cop partnership with Cardigan's past continually being brought up as a foil for his new career—most honest people he meets distrust him, and most dishonest people attempt to kill him for perceived slights in the drug trade.
+However, the two prove an effective team and stay a core duo throughout the series, with input from informants, employees of both Cosmos, other detective agencies, and Cardigan's son Dan and his girlfriend Molly—both of whom are enrolled in the GLA police academy and as such have access to police files through their own informant.

 The 22nd century is populated with artificial intelligence such as integrated computer systems and "andies" which range from obvious metal robots to highly sophisticated simulacra, some of which are accurate enough to deceive an observer into thinking they are human.
+A later plot device is the use of "kamikaze" andies that are designed to be realistic enough to get close to their target, whereupon they explode - killing their target and destroying themselves and as such any evidence that could be traced back to the controller.

-Each novel covers a specific case, all are Tek-related, but most include sub-plots which involve non-Tek issues and travel out of the GLA, occasionally to other countries or as far as orbiting satellites.
+Each novel covers a specific case; all are Tek-related, but most include sub-plots which involve non-Tek issues and travel out of the GLA, occasionally to other countries or as far as orbiting satellites.
 A shadowy government agency known as OCO - the Office of Clandestine Operations - is a frequent antagonist in the novels, albeit usually keeping to the background and supporting the particular novel's villain.